ngUpgraders/ng-forward/README.md

 }
 ```

-When used with inheritance, child dependencies are placed before parent dependencies letting you easily capture parent dependencies using a rest parameter:
+When inheriting from a decorated class, child dependencies are placed before parent dependencies letting you easily capture parent dependencies using a rest parameter:

 ```js
 @Inject('$q', '$http')